Last updated on September 13th, 2021 at 12:51 pm

 Castelul de Lut Valea Zanelor

-It turns out that, contrary to what we thought, the Clay Castle, as it is called, is a brand new construction built exclusively from natural materials rather than an old restored one.
-It costs 5 lei (1€)/person to enter and have a walk around the charming castle and the surrounding natural space.
-It’s a serene landscape which features tall trees and running streams.
+Contrary to what we thought, the Clay Castle, as it is called, is a brand new 10-room hotel and restaurant complex built exclusively from natural materials rather than an old restored one.

 Transfagarasan Road

-The Transfagarasan Road was constructed during the Ceausescu Era.
-It became famous quite recently when the British TV show Top Gear named it the best road in the world.
+It became famous when the British TV show Top Gear named it the best road in the world.
 The Transfagarasan is indeed one of the most scenic routes in the world as it literally winds its way through scenery of incredible beauty in the heart of the Fagaras Mountains.

 Day 7: Bucsenesti – Bucharest